sns-sdks/python-youtube/README.rst

 CHANNEL SECTIONS
 ----------------

-You can get channel sections by self id or belonged channel id or you self channel.
+You can get channel sections by self id or belonged channel id or your own channel.

 Get channel sections by channel id::